Our Evolving Relationship with Food

 • Do you have any affiliations with foods that are particularly soothing or comforting because of fond childhood memories?

 As children, we are observers by nature and are therefore much more likely to emulate a parental figure’s actions as opposed to what they tell us is right or wrong.
 We begin to form our own ways of interpreting good and bad, right and wrong.
 These interpretations stay with us long after childhood and even into adulthood.
+It takes time to heal them, but with mindfulness and a desire to change, it is possible.

 Written by Emily Bachmeier